ConceptYard/rsqrl/README.md

 ## Installation

+Rsqrl uses [RbNaCl](https://github.com/cryptosphere/rbnacl), the Ruby Cryptography Library.
+RbNaCl is a Ruby wrapper for a cryptography library written in C, [libsodium](https://github.com/jedisct1/libsodium).
+Libsodium needs to be installed on your development and server systems.

+For OS X users, libsodium is available via homebrew and can be installed with:

+    brew install libsodium

-Add this line to your application's Gemfile:
+To add rsqrl to your project, add this line to your application's Gemfile:

     gem 'rsqrl'